vbidula/sync-model/README.md

 ## Usage

 ### Electron distribution choosing
-You have to choose electron distribution in the variable `DIST`.
+There are 4 models for electron distribution available.
+It may be specified in the variable `DIST`.
 Here's the list of all currently possible distributions:

 1. `'powerlaw'`:
       ![equation](https://render.githubusercontent.com/render/math?math=\frac{dN_e}{dt}=\gamma^{-s})